 Former students’ work recognised as some of the best at EXG expo

-Games design graduates from the University of Central Lancashire (UCLan) are some of the stand out names at one of the biggest industry expositions in Europe.
+BA (Hons) Games Design graduates from the University of Central Lancashire (UCLan) are some of the stand out names at one of the biggest industry expositions in Europe.

 The EXG ‘Rezzed’ games festival at Birmingham’s NEC showcased hundreds of new games, with UCLan’s alumni featuring heavily in teams announced in the ‘Best of’ category.